osmanx8/ethereum-pumpfun-smart-contract/README.md

 ## Contributing

-PRs, issues, and feature suggestions are welcome!
-Feel free to fork, build, and contribute to the evolution of memecoin infrastructure on Monad.
+We welcome contributions to enhance this project!
+Feel free to fork the repository, submit pull requests, report issues, or suggest features.

 ---